-(50.)
+(71.)
 [Hygiastics or Hygiantics.]
-From a Greek word, which signifies appertaining to health: the branches of art and science, which appertain to health; i.e. to the preservation as well as restoration of it.-Medicine-Physic-the words most commonly employed on this occasion-are inadequate and delusive.
+From a Greek word, which signifies appertaining to health :-- the branches of art and science which appertain to health ; i. e. to the preservation as well as restoration of it.-Medicine, Physic -the words most commonly employed on this occasion-are inadequate and delusive.
 Under the name of Medicines or Physic, drugs are conceived as being to be conveyed into the stomach; and, to the choosing and preparing of these drugs, the idea of this most extensive and diversified cluster of arts and sciences is thus confined.

-Of all the bodies, which it can be the object of this or any other course of instruction, to render the scholar more or less acquainted with,-there is not one, the state and condition of which can be of near so much importance to him as that of his own.
-At this time of life, few, it is true, in comparison, are the instances, in which the body is in any way constantly out of order: not a few, in which it scarce ever is.
+of this or any other course of instruction, to render the scholar more or less acquainted with,-there is not one, the state and condition of which can be of near so much importance to him as that of his own.
+At this time of life, few, it is true, in comparison, are the instances, in which the body is in any way constantly out of order : not a few, in which it scarce ever is.
 Partly to this cause it seems to be owing, that, in the education of youth, so important a branch of instruction has experienced so general a neglect.
 Several others however have likewise been contributing their share towards the production of this effect.
-At the time or times, in which the plan of School education (not to speak of University education) received its form, Chemistry-one of the necessary bases of Hugiantics-had no existence: and, of the nine other arts and sciences, which, as below, may be stated as being subservient to it, several were nearly in the same case.
-In those days, the art not having any clear foundations, there was scarcely any thing which-especially to a mind of the age of a school-boy's-was capable of being taught, month and a substwork to dunced shift
+At the time or times, in which the plan of School education (not to speak of University education) received its form, Chemistry-one of the necessary bases of Hygiantics-had no existence : and of the nine other arts and sciences, which, as below, may be stated as being subservient to it, several were nearly in the same case.
+In those days, the art not having any clear foundations, there was scarcely anything which-especially to a mind of the age of a school-boy's-was capable of being taught.